Tourism in Mexico: 20th and 21st centuries

-Tourist guides and web-based sources

-There are a number of useful print guide books to tourist sites in Mexico, including the Michelin Green Guide, Lonely Planet, Rough Guide, Fodor's, Frommer's, and Baedeker's.
-The Mexican tourist bureau has a website with many resources.
-Travel websites vary in quality and usefulness.

-Tourism industry competitiveness

-In the 2017 Travel and Tourism Competitiveness Index (TTCI) report, which is a measurement of the factors that make it attractive to developing business in the travel and tourism industry of individual countries, Mexico was ranked 22nd place in the world's ranking, with tourist service infrastructure rank 43; price competitiveness 63; health and hygiene, 72; safety and security, 113; environmental sustainability, 116.

 Statistics

-Most visitors arriving to Mexico by air for tourism come from the following countries:
+The primary nations from which tourists embark on journeys to Mexico, manifesting a notable proportion of air arrivals, include the United States, Canada, and various European countries.

-Local Effects
+Local effects

-Economic Effects
+Economic effects

 The Mexican government has often had a hand in the development of the country's tourist sector.
 One reason for this was, and still is, tourism's potential to improve the economy, as tourists spend money on accommodations, recreation, food and souvenirs.
 In the 1920s, the government organized studies of the economy and tourism competitors, collaborated with private companies, and created a national tourism agency in order to capitalize on the economic potential of tourists, especially those from the United States.
 The tourism industry in 2018 was about 8.7% of Mexico’s GDP and brought the country 215.5 billion Mexican pesos (or 10.8 billion U.S. dollars) in export earnings.
 That same year, it also provided jobs for over 2.3 million people, which is 6% of the total employment in the nation.